Click the logo above to reach

 spend two crossings on her to and from Sydney!”

-Geoff Spencer - Palmerston North, NZ.
+Spencer - Palmerston

-On September 13, 1936, Awatea departed
+On September 13, 1936, Awatea

 The

-sleek new liner TSS Awatea is seen arriving in Sydney on September 18, 1936
+is seen arriving in Sydney

-TSS Awatea accommodated a relatively small
+TSS Awatea accommodated a

-number of passengers, with 377 in First Class, 151 in Tourist Class and just 38
+relatively small number of passengers, with 377 in First Class, 151 in Tourist

-in the budget 3rd Class section; a total of 566 passengers in all, who were
+Class and just 38 in the budget 3rd Class section; a total of 566 passengers in

-service on board was of a very high standard!
+her reputation for service on board was of a very high standard!

 Engines, Tasman

-Crossings & Specifications.
+Crossings & Specifications:

-motor ship, for at that time this seemed was the trend of many of the
+had thought build a modern motor ship, for at that time this seemed was the

-competitors, and it was common knowledge that motor ships were certainly far
+trend of many of the competitors, and it was common knowledge that motor ships

-more economical.
+were certainly far more economical.

 However, USSCo realised that they could corner